Happy Reading✨

 "Tips?
 I gave her a full training module.
 Poor Aarav won't even know what hit him," she smirked.

-That’s when the door burst open — and my mother walked in, breathless, as if she hadn’t taken a full breath in an hour.
+"Stop it yaar!"
+I said, hiding face in my palms as the teasing intensified.
+That's when the door burst open and her mother walked in, breathless, as if she hadn't taken a full breath in an hour.

-“Aree kya kar rahi ho tum sab!
+"Aree kya kar rahi ho tum sab!
 Baraat aa gayi hai!
-Aur tumlog yahan hasi mazaak mein lagi ho?” she scolded, trying to sound stern — but her voice wavered with nerves and pride.
+Aur tumlog yahan hasi mazaak mein lagi ho?" she scolded, trying to sound stern but her voice wavered with nerves and pride.

-Prerna turned, grinning mischievously.
-“Haan maa… but first, see your gudiya.”
+Bhabhi turned, grinning mischievously.
+"Haan maa... but first, see your gudiya."

-With that, the girls gently stepped aside like parting petals, revealing me — Meera — the bride, standing by the mirror in all her stillness.
+With that, the girls gently stepped aside like parting petals, revealing me Meera the bride, standing by the mirror in all her stillness.

-Clad in deep crimson and gold, my lehenga shimmered like fire under soft lights.
+Clad in deep crimson and gold, lehenga shimmered like fire under soft lights.
 The dupatta rested delicately over my head, a veil of dreams and centuries-old traditions.
 My kohl-lined eyes were wide with joy, nervousness, and a sparkle that only a bride knows.
 My hands trembled slightly with the weight of henna, bangles, and a thousand unspoken emotions.
-But I was smiling… glowing.
+But I was smiling... glowing.

+My mother froze at the sight.
 For a moment, there were no words.
-Just a mother looking at her daughter — no longer a little girl in ponytails, but a woman wrapped in sindoori red, moments away from stepping into a new life.
+Just a mother looking at her daughter no longer a little girl in ponytails, but a woman wrapped in sindoori red, moments away from stepping into a new life.

-Her hand rose, trembling, and rested gently on my head.
+She walked to me slowly, hand rose, trembling, and rested gently on my head.

-And for those few seconds, in that room full of noise, laughter, and unshed tears — everything felt right.
+She caressed my cheek, and kissed my forehead with the tenderness only a mother can give and for those few seconds, in that room full of noise, laughter, and unshed tears everything felt right.

 Everything felt whole.